ahmetsenturk/masters-thesis/content/introduction.typ

 == Objectives
-This thesis pursues two complementary research objectives that together establish an end-to-end pipeline for personalised feedback in large-scale online courses.
+This thesis pursues three complementary research objectives that together establish an end-to-end pipeline for personalised feedback in large-scale online courses.

+#TODO[
+  Rethink the subojectives of the 1-2 objectives.
+They should be aligned with the presentation as well.
+The last subobjective of the first objective might belong to the second objective.
+]

 \
 === Objective 1: Profiling University Students on LMSs.